- YIELDS | 8-10 BALLS

 - Don’t make them too big otherwise you’ll have giant matzo balls on your hands.

 - Matzo ball making is a fun project for little hands.
-Let your children help make the matzo balls and then watch as you add them to the broth.
+Let your children help make the matzo balls and then watch as you add them to the stock.
 They will be delighted by how the matzo balls grow in size.